lucasvegi/Elixir-Code-Smells/README.md

   end
   ```

-  You can run this ``mix task`` above typing the next command via console:
+  You can run this ``mix task`` above by typing the next command via console:

   ```elixir
     mix populate_is_custom_shop